 IPE 003.
 Interprofessional Collaborative Practice: What You Need to Know.
 0 credits.

 IPE 004.
-Introduction to Collaborative Care.
+Introduction to Collaborative Care for Educators and Professionals.
 0 credits.

 IPE 413.
 Developing Care-Vulnerable Population:Interprofessional Collaborative Approach-Health Promotion.
 1 credit.

 This course will provide students an opportunity to collaborate to address community identified health needs in partnership with a community partner.
 The focus of the course is to implement interprofessional collaborative care to address health status of a population in a community setting.
 P: Nursing - enrollment in graduate nursing; Physical Therapy, Occupational Therapy, and Pharmacy - successful completion of second year of professional curriculum.